Shooting star: MUN Sea-Hawk sets single-game scoring record | CBC News

 "This place has done a lot for me.
 It was the best decision I ever made coming here, and it's nice to know that this happened."

-Newfoundland and Labrador basketball star Jenine Brown scored 38 points twice, the last time coming in 2003.
+Newfoundland and Labrador basketball star Jenine Browne scored 38 points twice, the last time coming in 2003.

-MUN coach Mark English went to high school with Brown at Fatima Academy, and he let his team know just what fine company Nickerson's performance put her in.
+MUN coach Mark English went to high school with Browne at Fatima Academy, and he let his team know just what fine company Nickerson's performance put her in.

 Nickerson herself spoke modestly about the accomplishment, praising her teammates for helping her make it happen.